michelesr/thesis/src/ci.md

       env_file:
         - ./test/e2e/settings.env

-In this `docker-compose.yml` the `image` instructions are replaced with `build`, and path for the Dockerfile with the build instructions are provided for every application component image.
-To avoid conflict with the original docker compose file, this configuration file can be called `docker-compose-ci.yml`.
+In this `docker-compose.yml` the `image` declarations are replaced with `build`, and path for the Dockerfile with the build instructions are provided for every application component image.
+To avoid conflicts with the original Docker Compose file, this configuration file can be called `docker-compose-ci.yml`.
 The ports used for the development are removed.

 The `settings.env` has been replaced with `settings_ci.env` in some components to override the environment variables used in development with the production variables.
-The discussed changes has been applied to the `dev` branch of the repository.
+The discussed changes has been applied to the Gasista Felice repository.

 #### Docker caching system